Kelsow96/Creating-VM-s-in-Azure-Windows-10-and-Linux-/README.md

 <h1> Creating VM's in Azure: Windows 10 and Linux (Ubuntu) </h1>

+<h2> What is a Virtual Machine (VM)? </h2>
+A Virtual Machine (VM) is a software-based emulation of a physical computer that runs an operating system and applications like a real computer.
+It is hosted on a physical machine, which can support multiple VMs simultaneously.
+Each VM operates independently, with its own virtual hardware components such as CPU, memory, storage, and network interfaces.
+VMs are commonly used in cloud computing, software development, testing, and server consolidation because they allow for flexible, efficient, and isolated computing environments.
+<h2> Overview </h2>
-In this tutorial, we'll be creating two VMs in Microsoft Azure: Windows 10 and Linux.
+In this tutorial, we'll create two Virtual Machines (VMs) in Microsoft Azure: Windows 10 and Linux.
-In [Part 2](https://github.com/Kelsow96/Network-Security-Groups-NSGs-and-Observing-Network-Traffic) of this project, we'll be working with Network Security Groups (NSGs) and using WireShark to observe network traffic between our two VMs.
+In [Part 2](https://github.com/Kelsow96/Network-Security-Groups-NSGs-and-Observing-Network-Traffic) of this project, we'll work with Network Security Groups (NSGs) and use WireShark to observe network traffic between our two VMs.

 <h2> Environments and Technologies Used: </h2>